-The subject site consists of 2 contiguous properties, 250 and 252 Hinchey Avenue, each currently occupied by a single-family residential dwelling with associated landscaped areas and driveways.
-The subject site is bordered by Hinchey Avenue to the east, and residential properties to the south, west, and north.
+The subject site is bordered by a commercial property to the north, residential properties to the east and south, and Hinchey Avenue to the west.
 The existing ground surface across the site is relatively level at approximate geodetic elevation 62 to 63 m.